- SAFESPORT PROGRAM

 3. Register for SafeSport within your member account (no charge)

-4. Follow on-screen instructions in your confirmation and go to Team USA site to complete training
+4. Follow on-screen instructions in your confirmation and go to US Center for SafeSport to complete training

-Coaches and Referees will not be able to participate in practices and/or events without a current SafeSport certification on file with USAWP.
-Please login to your account so you receive credit for the course.
+Coaches, Referees, and Club Administrators will not be able to participate in club practices, activities or events without a current SafeSport training completion on file with USAWP.
+Please login to your USAWP account so you receive credit for the course.
+Updated certificate is required every two years.

 The more prepared each member is, the greater the likelihood of the best possible outcome.